newrelic/nri-flex/docs/basics/functions.md

 }
 ```

-You might want to exclude `"customerId": "abc"` from the output sample:
+You may want to exclude `"customerId": "abc"` from the output sample:

 ```yaml
 name: example